 Technology is not perfect and neither are humans.
-It is easy to place a wrong time or wrong date on a calendar.
+It is easy to place the wrong time or wrong date on a calendar.
 Or because so many executives are independent, they place events on their own calendars and forget to inform their administrative partner.

 Accuracy in scheduling is extremely important.
 Executives are TOO BUSY to have hiccups in their schedules.
 Plus it is embarrassing to the executive or the administrative person who set the schedule.

 It’s always best to review the day’s events together.
-Many administrators are now handling their executive’s pre-read meeting materials by printing, reviewing and flagging them as appropriate.
-Many administrative professionals are doing research, preparing outgoing pre-reads and filtering e-mail note strings for their executive in preparation for a meeting.
+Many administrators are now handling their executive’s pre-read meeting materials by printing, reviewing, and flagging them as appropriate.
+Many administrative professionals are doing research, preparing outgoing pre-reads, and filtering e-mail note strings for their executive in preparation for a meeting.
 (Gone are the days when administrators simply reserved a conference room and readied it for the meeting!)